rcgsheffield/airbods/README.md

 To run the deployment script, we need to use the deployment script which is defined as an Ansible "playbook" using the `ansible-playbook` command (see [ansible-playbook CLI docs](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html)).

+The `--inventory` option determines which hosts will be targeted, where `hosts.yaml` contains the development environment and `hosts-prod.yaml` points to the production environment.

 ```bash
 # Check that the Ansible Playbook command is working
 ansible-playbook --version